Taras-Rm/rss-agg/README.md

-# RSS Agregator API
+# RSS Posts Agregator API
 ### Introduction
 This API allows to create RSS feeds.
 Users can follow different feeds.
-All feeds posts are fetched and updated in database with some time interval.
+All feeds posts are fetched and updated in the database with some time interval.
+Users can get the newest posts according to their feeds.
 ### Technologies Used
 * [Go](https://go.dev/)
 * [Chi](https://github.com/go-chi/chi/)